gustav-masch/gustav-masch.github.io/index.md

 _**[Natural language processing 10-Ks to identify risks](midterm_summary)**_

 <!-- You can show off your midterm analysis by moving the report components and output into this file.
 Or... -->
-Using 10-Ks, I scraped a word dictionary to identify sentiment and create correlation metrics between the sentiment variables and the stock returns following 10-k filing dates.
+Using 10-Ks, I scraped a word dictionary to identify sentiment and create correlation metrics between the sentiment variables and the stock returns on dates following the 10-k filing.

 <!-- <img src="images/dummy_thumbnail.jpg?raw=true"/> -->